Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 Essentially, custom audiences are the focal point of remarketing on Facebook.

-Here’s a quick overview of the five (general) remarketing audiences you can create on Facebook.
+Here’s a quick overview of the (general) remarketing audiences you can create on Facebook.

-- Customer File: Upload a list of your customer emails that Facebook will match to accounts for you to remarket to.
+- Customer List: Upload a list of your customer emails that Facebook will match to accounts for you to remarket to.

 - Website Traffic: Create a remarketing audience based on previous website visits.